-Hi, I'm Nicky, I run The Fat Mastering, a dedicated mastering facility specialising in Electronic Music.
-Need a modern sound that'll make your music STAND OUT!
+Hi, I'm Nicky.
+If you're looking for a punchy modern sound that'll make your music STAND OUT!
+I'm your guy.
 Let's work together.

 Amplifying To Perfection.
 As a professional mastering engineer of 18 years, I founded The Fat Mastering in 2010, a state of the art facility based in Yorkshire (UK) designed and built from the ground up with one purpose, Mastering.
 The most desirable analogue equipment and cutting edge digital processing deliver a truly modern sound.